lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 `offset = offset - 1`

 Bit operation are usually done to mask off unrelated bits or shift the values to a specific position.
 Addition and subtraction are done because they allow the algorithm to encode a few more bytes compared to if it didn't.
+Addition and subtraction could also be used to switch certain bits on or off.

 #### Short